Sammy3000/leaderboard-API/README.md

 - open the cloned directory with VSCode
 - Install live server extension for VSCode
 - Right click on the index.html and select open with live servers

+## Test

+For tracking linter errors locally you need to follow these steps:

+After cloning the project you need to run these commands

+`npm install` `This command will download all the dependancies of the project`

+For tracking linter errors in HTML files run:

+`npx hint .`

+For tracking linter errors in CSS or SASS files run:

+`npx stylelint "**/*.{css,scss}`

+And For tracking linter errors in JavaScript files run:

+`npx eslint .`

 ### Usage